asabatep/debian-packages/README.md

 ## available packages

 ### gtk3 with the thumbnail file chooser patch and glib2 with thumbnail generator patch
-This is Debian and Ubuntu gtk3 with [dudemanguy's filechooser icon view patch](https://gist.github.com/Dudemanguy/c172394e30e1e7d0f477ad15c719bc71), that adds an icon view with thumbnails, and libglib2 with the [glib thumbnailer patch](https://gist.github.com/Dudemanguy/d199759b46a79782cc1b301649dec8a5), that will generate the thumbnails themselves with tumbler.
+This is Debian and Ubuntu gtk3 with [dudemanguy's filechooser icon view patch](https://gist.github.com/Dudemanguy/c172394e30e1e7d0f477ad15c719bc71), that adds an icon view with thumbnails, and libglib2 with the [glib thumbnailer patch](https://gist.github.com/Dudemanguy/d199759b46a79782cc1b301649dec8a5), that will generate the thumbnails themselves with a D-Bus thumbnailer.

+Installing these will also add a package recommendation on either [https://packages.debian.org/search?keywords=lomiri-thumbnailer-service](https://packages.debian.org/bookworm/lomiri-thumbnailer-service) or [tumbler](https://packages.debian.org/search?keywords=tumbler)

 ### debian's dpkg with zstd support
 This is debian's dpkg, with support for zstd compression added [by backporting it from Ubuntu](https://patches.ubuntu.com/d/dpkg/dpkg_1.21.9ubuntu1.patch).